bradleytechman/website/docs/support/unbricking/unbrick-suzyq.md

 Now that everything is prepped, time to flash the device.

 1. Flash the firmware:
-   * If flashing your own backup created by the Firmware Utility Script (or any backup made from a live system), use
+    * For Intel-based ChromeOS devices, flash using
-     * `sudo flashrom -p raiden_debug_spi:target=AP -i SI_BIOS -w <filename>`
+      * `sudo flashrom -p raiden_debug_spi:target=AP -w <filename> --ifd -i bios`
-   * Otherwise, if using a UEFI Full ROM image or shellball/recovery-extracted image, use
+    * For all other devices, use
       * `sudo flashrom -p raiden_debug_spi:target=AP -w <filename>`

-   * Where `<filename>` is the name of your backup file, UEFI firmware file, or shellball firmware file.
+    Where `<filename>` is the name of your backup file, UEFI firmware file, or shellball firmware file.
 This will usually take 3-5 mins to complete; flashrom will first read the flash chip, determine which sectors differ, erase those sectors, write the new data, then verify the data written.
 The initial CCD setup make take a minute or so and not show any progress.

 ### Clean Up

 Once flashing is complete, disconnect the Suzy-Q cable.
 If the internal battery was not disconnected, the device will likely reboot as soon as flashing has completed.
 If the internal battery was disconnected, reconnect it and replace the bottom cover/keyboard.
 Flip over the device, connect external power, press the power button, and cross your fingers :)

----

-Adapted from <a href="https://wiki.mrchromebox.tech/Unbricking">https://wiki.mrchromebox.tech/Unbricking</a>